JunkyPic/loginSystem/README.md

    - SOON - Trademark - See this link for clarification - http://www.wowwiki.com/Soon
    - TODO: Split up classes.
 As it stands they are too bloated with functions.
 One class does way more than it needs to.
 My Responsability Separation is not good at all.
-   - TODO: The Recover Password does not work for now.
-I intend on using SwiftMail to do that.
-I never got around to setting up a proper SMTP.
    - TODO: Implement a repository pattern(and probably other stuff) - tutorial [here](http://code.tutsplus.com/tutorials/the-repository-design-pattern--net-35804)
    - TODO: Rewrite CSS.
 It's all manner of wrong.